deansher/Cy/README.md

 - Since we are required to have at least two layers, we'd like to do as much as possible with just two.
 Cy takes the position that the most natural and capable upper layer is actors.

-- RESTful components have proven to be an especially approachable subset of the more general space of actors.
+- RESTful components have proven to be an especially approachable and widely applicable subset of the more general space of actors.

 Cy supports control-flow monads (such as Maybe or List) in "for" statements.
 In fact, Cy's "for" statement supports any type of monad except IO, but the built-in support for stateful effects through vars and actors greatly reduces the importance of monads for purposes other than control flow.

-Cy's support for the code-mining flow is just as important as the language itself.
-This includes:
+The Cy language is designed for smooth interplay with the other Cy platform features needed to support effective code mining:

 - Reputation management and quality scoring.
 - Freelancing and crowd-sourcing.